🎯 Semantic Entropy#

 Evaluate Hallucination Detection Performance

-Visualize model accuracy at different thresholds of the various black-box UQ confidence scores.
+Visualize model accuracy at different thresholds of the semantic entropy-based confidence scores.
 Compute precision, recall, and F1-score of hallucination detection.

 ⚖️ Advantages & Limitations#